acstanton515/ThesisLiveExperiment/README.md

-Open a Port on Your Router:
+How to use the program:
 --------------------

+####Open Port on your Router/Firewall

 In order for your aggregator client to be able to forward data for other aggregators, it will need to behave like a server.
 If you run this application at home or work or in most public settings, then you will likely not by default be able to be reachable from Internet.
 If you run it at home, you can change the settings on your home router to open up the port necessary to enable this functionality.

 You will need to forward UDP port 9999 to your computer's address.

 Inbound:
 	UDP/9999 - Receive to Forward
 	Outbound:
 	UDP/9999 - Send
 	UDP/14001 - Get public IP

-Example outputs when port is not open:
+#####Example outputs when port is not open:

-admin@box$ ./aggregator
+	dmin@box$ ./aggregator
 	socket timeout: 5.0
 	My Public IP: 54.215.246.142
 	sent join
 	received: getl
 	sent setl
 	list: ['23.23.205.15']
 	got open msg from collector, should be an aggregator

-Example outputs when port is open:
+#####Example outputs when port is open:

 	admin@box$ ./aggregator
 	socket timeout: 5.0
 	My Public IP: 54.215.246.142
 	sent join
 	received: getl
 	sent setl
 	list: ['23.23.205.15']
 	no response from collector, my port may not be open

+####Program Outputs

+At this time the program run on a Command Line Interface and just outputs initial setup messages and occassional other control messages.

 Right now, the outputs from the program on the command line are not that interesting.
 You may see: